radiantlogic-v8/documentation-new/documentation/ldap-browser/LDAPBrowser.md

 2. In the right pane, right-click on the attribute and choose Delete > Attribute.

+>[!note]
->**NOTE - Required attributes cannot be deleted.
-To remove a value of an attribute (for multi-valued attributes), choose the Delete > Value option.**
+>Required attributes cannot be deleted.
+To remove a value of an attribute (for multi-valued attributes), choose the Delete > Value option.

 3. A confirmation box is displayed.
 Click Yes to proceed with the deletion.
 See Figure 4.12.